xak2000/nomad/website/source/guides/operations/monitoring-and-alerting/prometheus-metrics.html.md

 ### Step 1: Enable Telemetry on Nomad Servers and Clients

-Add the stanza below in your Nomad client and server configuration files.
+Add the block below in your Nomad client and server configuration files.
 If you have used the provided repo in this guide to set up a Nomad cluster, the configuration file will be `/etc/nomad.d/nomad.hcl`.
 After making this change, restart the Nomad service on each server and